Decision-making support for the

 Less time spent on planning at all

-The targets of cultural establishments can also be modelled and mathematically optimized.
+The targets of cultural institutions can also be modelled and mathematically optimized.

 In publicly funded cultural establishments such as Theater Paderborn- decisions need to be considered from several perspectives.
 On the one hand, the commercial objectives have to be observed and fulfilled.
 Decisions to this effect are, for instance, pricing or when to schedule premieres.
 On the other hand, creative decisions have to be made which may be in conflict with these targets.
 For example, which play to put on and which roles need to be filled.
 In addition, the theater has to fulfill a political-cultural task and cannot disregard current socio-political considerations.